All Episodes

 I'm not aware that there was a continuing exchange of information during the campaign between Trump's surrogates and intermediaries.

-Do you see other questions asked?
+Do you see how the questions asked?

-He won there's none such thing.
+There's none such thing.

 He said, I'm not aware of those activities.

-I have been called a surrogate a time or two in that campaign, but I I didn't have communications with the Russians.
+I have been called a surrogate a time or two in that campaign, but I didn't have communications with the Russians.

 They're obsessed with it.

-A narrative that was based on the fact that the Clinton campaign was angry, that John Podesta fell for a fishing campaign and his emails were leaked, and Hillary Clinton broke every law imaginable, special access programming intelligence.
+A narrative that was based on the fact that the Clinton campaign was angry, that John Podesta fell for a phishing campaign and his emails were leaked.

-The highest level of intelligence was stolen by five foreign intelligence agencies because she wanted to avoid congressional oversight, and she put her server in the mom and pop bathroom closet.
+The highest level of intelligence was stolen by five foreign intelligence agencies because she wanted to avoid congressional oversight and she put her server in the mom and pop bathroom closet.

-So as far as I know, I'm the only one in the media that in the middle of all this actually took the time and I flew to London and I asked Julian Assange.
+All right, so as far as I know, I'm the only one in the media that in the middle of all this actually took the time and I flew to London and I asked Julian Assange.

-Some of you say, well, why should we trust Assange?
+Oh, some of you say, well, why should we trust Assange?

 Where's the evidence of this collusion that they're talking about?